-Poop can turn green for a number of reasons, these include eating a lot of high-chlorophyll plants, like spinach or kale, taking a course of antibiotics, or a bacterial infection.
-Although rarely a cause for concern, changes in poop color should be explored.
+Poop can turn green for many reasons.
+Some examples include a diet rich in high chlorophyll plants, such as spinach or kale, a course of antibiotics, or a bacterial infection.
+Although it is rarely a cause for concern, a change in poop color is worth investigating.

-Poop is generally brown, but, at times, it can turn green, red, black, yellow, or anything in between.
-Many of these color changes do not signal a medical condition, but some can be a sign of something more serious.
+Poop is generally brown, but, at times, it can turn green, red, black, yellow, or any color in between.
+Many of these color changes do not signal a medical condition, but some can be signs of something more serious.

 This article discusses poop color, what it means, and when to speak with a doctor.